hadigilan/DataManagFin/README.md

-# Data management practices for financial analyst
+# Data management practices for financial analyst in R
-This repository provides solutions for the common questions which a financial data analyst may encounter in the process of data management using R.
+This repository strives to provide solutions for the common questions which a financial data analyst may encounter in the process of data management using R. It contains: importing & exporting: wisorizing

+visuallizing